Architecture Overview#

 torchTextClassifiers provides a component-based pipeline for text classification:

-2. Text Embedder → Creates semantic embeddings (with optional attention)
+3. Text Embedder → Creates semantic embeddings (with optional self-attention and/or label attention)

-3. Categorical Handler → Processes additional features (optional)
+4. Categorical Handler (optional) → Processes additional categorical features

 Key Benefits: